-Tuscany is one of Italy’s most highly visited region with over 10 million visitors annually.
-Known for its amazing art, architecture, Tuscan landscapes, cuisine and wines.
-The Tuscan wine region is one of the most internationally recognizable wine regions of Italy.
-Its highly acclaimed red wines include Brunello di Montalcino, Vino Nobile di Montepulciano, Chianti Classico, Super Tuscan and more.
+Tuscany is one of Italy’s most highly visited region with over 10 million visitors annually known for its amazing art, architecture, landscapes, cuisine and wines.
+In fact, Tuscan wine region is one of the most internationally recognizable wine regions of Italy.
+For instance, its highly acclaimed red wines includes Brunello di Montalcino, Vino Nobile di Montepulciano, Chianti Classico, Super Tuscan and more.

 Central Tuscany Red Wines

 Central Tuscany is home to the worldly exported Chianti wines.
 The larger Chianti appellation covers a vast space, but the historic Chianti Classico wines lie between the provinces of Florence and Siena.
 The differences between Chianti and Chianti Classico vary widely from one area to another.
-Chianti is based primarily on sangiovese with the addition of other local red grapes.
+In first place, Chianti is based primarily on Sangiovese with the addition of other local red grapes.

 Super Tuscans are an unofficial category of wines produced in Tuscany that was established back in the 60’s and 70’s.
-Winemakers pushed the boundaries experimenting with international grapes and French oak barrique.
-Although these wines were forced to be labeled vino da tavola wines, names such as Sassicaia, Tignanello and other Super Tuscans were receiving rave reviews.
-It opened eyes to a new innovative way of producing wines in Tuscany.
+From that time winemakers pushed the boundaries experimenting with international grapes and French oak barrique.
+Although these wines were forced to be labeled vino da tavola wines, names such as Sassicaia, Tignanello and other Super Tuscans have received rave reviews.
+Thanks to that, it opened eyes to a new innovative way of producing wines in Tuscany.

 Southern Tuscany Red Wines

-In the southeastern part of Tuscany are the wines of Brunello di Montalcino and Vino Nobile di Montepulciano, respectively named after the medieval villages, Montalcino and Montepulciano.
+In the southeastern part of Tuscany there are medieval villages such as Montalcino and Montepulciano, that respectively name the wines Brunello di Montalcino and Vino Nobile di Montepulciano.

-Brunello di Montalcino is produced from 100% sangiovese.
-These wines require a minimum of 4 years aging with the riserva wines aged 5+ years.
-Vino Nobile di Montepulciano differs requiring at least 70% sangiovese, known locally as prugnolo gentile.
-These wines must age at least 2 years with the riserva requiring an additional year.
+Brunello di Montalcino is a 100% Sangiovese wine.
+These wines require a minimum of 4 years aging with the Riserva wines aged 5+ years.
+On the other hand Vino Nobile di Montepulciano requires at least 70% Sangiovese, known locally as Prugnolo Gentile.
+These wines must age at least 2 years, while the Riserva needs an additional year.

-Further south in the Maremma you’ll find Morellino di Scansano.
-These wines are comprised of at least 85% sangiovese, locally known as morellino.
-Up to 15% of other grapes are allowed to be blended in including alicante, merlot, ciliegiolo and others.
-Morellino di Scansano are more fruity and approachable.
-The riserva wines with a couple years of aging in oak show much more complexity.
-In the eastern part of this wine area is Bianco di Pitigliano based primarily on the white grape trebbiano.
+Further south in the Maremma you’ll find Morellino di Scansano made with 85% Sangiovese, locally known as Morellino.
+Up to 15% of other grapes can be a blend of Alicante, Merlot, Ciliegiolo and others.
+Morellino di Scansano wines are more fruity and approachable.
+The Riserva wines with a couple years of aging in oak show much more complexity.
+In the eastern part of this wine area there is Bianco di Pitigliano, based primarily on the white grape trebbiano.

 All these wine areas can be visited on personal wine tours of Tuscany with Angela Tuscan Tours.